Capoeira

 At first, there was only one “style” of Capoeira: the original style used as a tool and expression of the African slaves far from their homeland.
 Within this original Capoeira, “capoeiristas” sought beauty and freedom, movement and dance, and also a weapon to protect themselves from the perils of a life in slavery.

 When the slaves achieved freedom, Capoeira came with them out of slavery and into society at large.
 Once removed from its cultural origins, Capoeira, for a while, degenerated from a celebration of freedom and liberty into a vicious and bloody form of street fight.
 The capoeirista was no longer revered as a freedom fighter and hero, but rather feared as a ruffian, thug and criminal.
 It was not long before the authorities declared Capoeira illegal.
-Even knowing the martial art became a punishable offense.
-Due to official oppression, its practice was either forgotten or fell into disuse in most Brazilian cities.
+Practicing the martial art became a punishable offense, and as a result its practice was either forgotten or fell into disuse in most Brazilian cities.
 Capoeira nearly became a lost art.

 Practitioners of the older style of Capoeira, commonly referred to as “Angola” style, felt an essential aspect of the art was being lost as the Regional style spread and flourished under Bimba and his students.
 To them, Capoeira was losing its roots and connections to the past by over-emphasizing the sport and exercise aspects of the practice.
 In contrast, they highlighted Capoeira as an art form, where music and playful movements were a key to understanding the true nature and spirit of Capoeira – an expression of the people struggling for freedom and self-knowledge.
 The most important name of Capoeira Angola was Mestre Pastinha.